mendix/docs/content/en/docs/appstore/modules/siemens/teamcenter/teamcenter-extension.md

 ### 1.1.
 Pre-requisites {#prerequisities}

 The Teamcenter Extension requires Mendix version 10.6.5 or higher.
-You also need to ensure the following modules installed from the Mendix Marketplace
+You also need the following modules installed from the Mendix Marketplace
 1. [Teamcenter Connector](
 https://marketplace.mendix.com/link/component/111627)
 2. [Community Commons](https://marketplace.mendix.com/link/component/170)

-Additionally, you should ensure you have the correct feature flag enabled.
+Additionally, please ensure you have the correct feature flag enabled.
 Right click on the Mendix Desktop icon shortcut and select Properties.
-In the "Target" box, add the keyword "--enable-extension-development" at the end.
+Add the keyword "--enable-extension-development" in the Target entry box.

 ![image](https://github.com/mwbouwkamp-mendix/mendix-docs/assets/157635704/d681ea41-784f-4b76-b959-fe7cf4e4c46c)

 ### 1.2.
 License {#license}

-Like with Teamcenter Connector, the Teamcenter Extension is free to download and use.
+The Teamcenter Extension is free to download and use.
 You may, however require a Mendix Studio Pro License to develop apps in Mendix and Teamcenter Author license to connect to Teamcenter.

 ## 2. Use Cases {#usecases}